RuohanLixyf/RuohanLixyf.github.io/_pages/about.md

 News
 ======
-- **02/2025**: My paper have been submitted to Editorial ManagerScience of the Total Environment.😐😐😐
+- **02/2025**: My paper have been submitted to Science of the Total Environment.😐😐😐

 - **01/2025**: My paper was **rejected** by Atmospheric Pollution Research!!! 😠😠😠 I know it's not good enough yet, but I'll resubmit it somewhere else!